A flexible method for estimating luminosity functions via Kernel Density Estimation -- III. Extending to Multiple Flux-Limited Samples: Methodology

 where the local bandwidths $\lambda_{j,k}$ ($k=1,2$) are typically scaled from a pilot density estimate $\tilde{f}$ and global bandwidths $h_k$, such as $\lambda_{j,k} \propto h_k \tilde{f}(X_j)^{-\beta}$, with $\beta$ as the sensitivity parameter.

-In many real-world cases, such as the SDSS quasar sample analysis in Paper II, both weighting and adaptation are needed.
-These two estimators can be combined into a \textit{Weighted Adaptive KDE} estimator (see Equation C1 in Paper II).
-These estimators form the basis of the methodology that we generalize in this paper.
+(iii) \textit{weighted adaptive KDE.} In many real-world cases, such as the SDSS quasar sample analysis in Paper II, both weighting and adaptation are needed.
+Before applying any boundary correction, these two extensions can be combined into a weighted adaptive KDE estimator as